n1chols/cold-steamos/README.md

 # cold-steamos
-A minimal flake to turn any device into a SteamOS console.
+A minimal NixOS flake to turn any device into a SteamOS console.
 Inspired by [Jovian-NixOS](https://github.com/Jovian-Experiments/Jovian-NixOS).

 ## Features
 - 'Switch to Desktop' session